 If you are concerned about lead in your water, you may wish to have your water tested by a certified lab.
 More information about lead in drinking water can be found on the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.

-In your system, results from our lead monitoring program, conducted in accordance with the Lead and Copper Rule, were below the action level for the presence of lead.
+Results of our lead monitoring program, conducted in accordance with the Lead and Copper Rule, can be found in the Water Quality Table later in this document.